 Along with names, Social Security numbers, and dates of birth, fraudsters also use Medicare numbers, addresses, birth certificates, death certificates, passport numbers, financial account numbers (i.e., bank account, credit card), passwords (e.g., mother’s maiden name, father’s middle name), telephone numbers, and biometric data (e.g., fingerprints, iris scans) to commit identity theft.

-The number of identity theft victims and total losses are likely much higher than publicly-reported statistics.
+According to the Federal Trade Commission, identity theft complaints nearly doubled between 2010 and 2015.
+However, the number of identity theft victims and total losses are likely much higher than publicly-reported statistics.
 It is difficult to provide a precise assessment because different law enforcement agencies may classify identity theft crimes differently, and because identity theft can also involve credit card fraud, Internet fraud, or mail theft, among other crimes.

 Some of the more prevalent schemes criminals are using these days to steal identities include suspicious e-mail and/or phishing attempts to trick victims into revealing personally identifiable information; “smash and grab” burglaries involving the theft of hard copy driver’s licenses, credit cards, check books, etc.; and computer and network intrusions that result in the loss of personally identifiable information.

 The FBI is working to address an emerging identity fraud threat—stolen identity refund fraud.
 This scheme involves perpetrators acquiring victims' dates of birth and social security numbers, and then filing fraudulent tax returns using this information, directing the refunds to prepaid debit cards or bank accounts under their control.
 Victims often don't realize that they have been targeted until they try to file their legitimate tax returns or receive a tax audit notice in the mail.